Berber kings of Roman-era Tunisia: Juba, Bocchus, Juba, Ptolemy

 Augustus (imperial rule: 31 BC – 14 AD) controlled the Roman state following the civil wars that marked the end of the Republic (c.
 510–44 BC).
 He established a quasi-constitutional regime known as the Principate, commonly included as the first phase of the Empire.
 Roman actions in Africa throughout the period of civil war are harshly criticized by a modern Maghribi historian, Abdallah Laroui, who notes the cumulative lands lost by Berbers to Romans, and how the Romans had steadily steered events to their benefit.

 About 26 BC, the emperor Augustus at Rome moved to "restore" the Berber royal line stemming from Masinissa by installing Juba II (son of the defeated Juba I) on the throne, not as King of Numidia, but of Mauritania (west of Numidia).
 Captured as a youth by the Romans, Juba II had been raised and educated in proximity to the court of Augustus, who became his personal friend.
 Juba II was installed in power as a client king of the Empire, an amicus romani ("friend of Rome").
 His domain was "an artificial monarchy: imposed by Rome on an area which his family had never governed."

 Juba II was also "a Greek man of letters", an able author of books on the culture and history of Africa, including his Libyka (written circa 25–5 BC) on the Berber peoples, and later a popular book on Arabia.
 Unfortunately, only scattered pieces of these works remain.
 He married well: Cleopatra Selene II, the daughter of Marcus Antonius, consul (44, 34 BC) and triumvir (43–38, 37–33 BC), and Cleopatra, the Ptolemaic Queen of Egypt; she also had been raised at Rome.
 Their new capital of Greco-Roman style, Iol Caesarea, was established on the sea coast.
 Though intended to serve as a buffer between Roman Africa and Berber tribes (both those settled or long accustomed to transhumance within the province, and those south of the frontier), Juba II was never accepted by the more tribal elements among his kingdom's Gaetulian Berbers; many of them not only resisted taxation but also joined an armed, anti-Roman insurgency.
 Yet Juba II did enjoy a long reign (r.
-25 BC – 23 AD) under Roman sponsorship and support.Brett and Fentress, The Berbers (1996), 43–46.
+25 BC – 23 AD) under Roman sponsorship and support.